VK-RED/depin-transcoder/README.md

 # Depin Video Transcoder

-This Project uses bun as the package manager and uses Docker for running Redis
+This Project uses bun as the package manager and uses Docker for running Redis.
+Solana for sending transactions.

 ### Steps to Setup the Project
 - Clone the Project